OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/import_vcenter.rst

 .. _name_prefix_note:

-.. note:: VMs instantiated through vOneCloud will be named in vCenter as 'one-<vid>-<VM Name>', where <vid> is the id of the VM and VM Name is the name given to the VM in vOneCloud.
-This value can be changed using a special attribute set in the vCenter cluster representation in vOneCloud, ie, the vOneCloud host.
+.. note:: VMs instantiated through OpenNebula will be named in vCenter as 'one-<vid>-<VM Name>', where <vid> is the id of the VM and VM Name is the name given to the VM in OpenNebula.
+This value can be changed using a special attribute set in the vCenter cluster representation, the OpenNebula hostt.
 This attribute is called "VM_PREFIX", and will evaluate one variable, $i, to the id of the VM.
-A value of "one-$i-" in that parameter would have the same behaviour as the default.
-This attribute can be set in the "Attributes" section of the vOneCloud host, in the info panel that shows after clicking on the desire host.
+This attribute can be set in the "Attributes" section of the OpenNebula host.

 .. note:: After a VM Template is cloned and booted into a vCenter Cluster it can access VMware advanced features and it can be managed through the OpenNebula provisioning portal -to control the life-cycle, add/remove NICs, make snapshots- or through vCenter (e.g. to move the VM to another datastore or migrate it to another ESX).
-OpenNebula will poll vCenter to detect these changes and update its internal representation accordingly.

-.. note:: The name assigned to the template in OpenNebula contains the template’s name, vCenter cluster’s name and a 12 character hash.
+.. note:: The name assigned to the VM Template in OpenNebula contains the vCenter VM Template’s name, vCenter cluster’s name and a random string hash.
 That name is used to prevent conflicts when several templates with the same name are found in a vCenter instance.
-Once the vCenter template has been imported, that OpenNebula’s name can be changed to a more human-friendly name.
+Once the vCenter template has been imported, the name can be changed to a more human-friendly name.

 .. _import_networks: